Keerthi9866/Student-s-performance-evaluation-and-prediction-using-machine-learning/README.md

 4. Predicted every student's Performance in the current year based on the previous semester performance using Multiple Linear Regression.

-As a result,We identify Fisher's LDA provideedmost accurate result and classified student's into 4 categories like Gate,Higher Studies,Not Eligible,Programmer.
+As a result,We identify Fisher's LDA provided most accurate result and classified student's into 4 categories like Gate,Higher Studies,Not Eligible,Programmer.